ommocanu/omm-portfolio/README.md

 # Get to know me

-I am a highly accomplished individual, with a vast academic background and significant experience across industries such as finance and video games.
+I am a highly accomplished individual, with a vast academic background in AI, business analytics and business management and significant experience across industries such as finance and video games.

 **Technical Skills:** Python, SQL, Tableau, Excel (Microsoft Office 365 suite), SPSS, PowerBI